Mid-Century Modern: What It Is And How To Add The Look To Your Home

 “If you love the look in your home, I would then continue to invest in larger pieces to ground the space,” says Henry.
-“However, stick to a specific color palette and incorporate complimentary colors and accents.”
+“However, stick to a specific color palette and incorporate complementary colors and accents.”

 If you’re looking for some serious design inspiration, check out our interview and photo session of a minimal midcentury modern home and let your decorative designs start flowing!

 For more great tips for homeowners, check out the Rocket Homes® blog.

 Get the right home loan for you.

 10 Boho Decor Ideas To Style Your Home